 Brands Using Twitter Beautifully

-Common threads through these various businesses that shine on Twitter include going above and beyond to make each customer happy.
+Common threads through these businesses that shine on Twitter include going above and beyond to make each customer happy.
 Responses are tailored to each recipient.
 Tweets that are both witty and smart score big points with audiences.
 And it follows that brands that have a Twitter presence that is active have vast opportunities to delight customers.

-What are our key takeaways from the above mentioned brands?
+What are our key takeaways from the above-mentioned brands?

-3. Personalize your Twitter interactions with customers.
+• Personalize your Twitter interactions with customers.

 Customer Service Tweets from Top Brands